 This on-line graduate course examines quantitative and qualitative methods developed for systematic program evaluation, providing the foundation knowledge and skills needed to complete an evaluation plan for the Doctoral Project.
 Examples of program evaluations from the clinical literature are examined and their applicability to programs in the student's area of clinical practice evaluated.
 [3 credits]

 SAROT921 Outcomes Measurement and Monitoring II: Individual Client Monitoring

 This on-line graduate course builds on methods introduced during the foundation courses on evidence-based practice to develop skill in the application of quantitative methods of outcome evaluation for individual clients.
 These methods include client surveys, performance assessments, continuous performance monitoring, and single-subject designs.
 The course prepares the student to identify and/or create appropriate methods to evaluate individual results for the evaluation plan for his or her Doctoral Project.
 [3 credits]

-This on-line graduate Capstone course is the final course in the post-professional OTD program.
-This course also includes a two-day, on-campus stay at Boston University.
-Students will prepare for and deliver a 45-minute presentation on their doctoral project to an invited audience from the greater Boston community.
-After receiving written faculty feedback from this presentation, students will formulate a written response with modifications, and/or counter-argument; and prepare a final version of the proposal that is suitable for professional dissemination.
+This on-line graduate Capstone course is the final course in the post- professional OTD program.
+Students will prepare for and deliver a 30-minute presentation on their doctoral project to an invited audience of colleagues, family, and friends.
+After receiving feedback from their presentation, students will prepare a final version of their doctoral paper which will be indexed in the Boston University Mugar Library.
 [3 credits]